Court scraps Tacoma City Council-backed renter's measure for Nov. ballot

 Moore stated the grassroots campaign had spent nearly $15,000 defending Initiative 1, using a significant amount of volunteer hours in the process.

-More from Tacoma: Tacoma city manager one of highest paid public officials in WA
+More from Tacoma: City manager one of highest paid public officials in Washington

 “The landlord lobby has failed in their attempt to work through city council to stop us,” Moore said.
 “Now we fully expect them to spend big on deceptive mailers and ads, but we are confident working people in Tacoma will see through their lies and pass Initiative 1 this November.”